 "Many young women might struggle with clear goal-setting if they are unsure about the timeline for life choices such as getting married and having kids," notes Bonneau.
 "It's important, through times of clarity or uncertainty, that you feel confident in your trajectory to financial security."
 If you want a family and a career, the best thing to do is to start planning.
 Figure out how much time you need off work and estimate the costs of raising a child to adulthood.
 You can have a family and a career, but planning ahead will make it a whole lot easier.

 Get an education, and never stop learning

 If you hope to excel in your career, you should pursue any educational opportunities that come your way, including a college degree.
-A study from Georgetown University showed that graduates with a bachelor’s degree earn as much as 84 percent more during the course of their lifetimes versus those with a high school diploma.
-“Begin with obtaining the best education and developing the highest skill level in your chosen line of work – whether you are a waitress in a small restaurant or CEO of an international corporation,” says lawyer, author, and business development expert Cynthia Sharp.
-“Find out what it takes to play an ‘A’ game and play it.”
+It's no secret that graduates with a bachelor's degree earn more during the course of their lifetimes versus those with only a high school diploma.
+"Begin with obtaining the best education and developing the highest skill level in your chosen line of work - whether you are a waitress in a small restaurant or CEO of an international corporation," says lawyer, author, and business development expert Cynthia Sharp.
+"Find out what it takes to play an 'A' game and play it."

 Financial Partnership: Preparing for Marriage, Divorce, and Widowhood

 The fact that women live longer means that many will spend the end of their lives alone.
 And up until that point, women must deal with the financial consequences - and benefits - that arise from entering into a marriage partnership, and splitting up when it doesn't work out.
 The following chart offers some general guidelines for getting through each scenario: